-Senators to Facebook, Google, And Twitter: Where Are Your CEOs?
+Senators To Facebook, Google, And Twitter: Where Are Your CEOs?

 “Your companies know more about Americans than the US government does,” he pointed out.

-Like yesterday’s Judiciary Committee, Senators at today’s hearing didn’t buy the Silicon Valley companies’ typical excuse that they are simply “technology platforms,” and therefore are not liable, in most cases, for the content that flows through their services.
+Like yesterday’s Judiciary Committee, lawmakers at today’s hearings didn’t buy the Silicon Valley companies’ typical excuse that they are simply “technology platforms,” and therefore are not liable, in most cases, for the content that flows through their services.

 “You are the modern town square, modern postmaster, the phone company, the Yellow Pages, you are the newspaper, and the radio broadcaster, and the television system, and the emergency alert system,” said Democratic Senator Kamala Harris, of California, listing a variety of industries that are subject to government regulation–unlike Twitter, Facebook, and Google.